mech/Notes/JavaScript/react.md

 http://facebook.github.io/react/index.html

+---
+> Mutable state and 2-way bindings made it hard to reason about.

 **React replaces an imperative mutating API with a declarative one that favors immutability.**

 Declarative -> Predictable -> Confidence -> Reliability